-218 219 220 221 relationship with such a business, governmental agency or not for profit organization must recuse him or herself from any decision concerning that entity, including any decision to contract or not to contract with the patitive and the administration of the centrage.
-The reason for the recuse 222 223 entity and the administration of the contract.
-The reason for the recusar must be stated in writing and filed with the Superintendent, or his or he designee, and the School Board Attorney prior to or at the time of the 224 action requiring recusal.
+218 relationship with such a business, governmental agency or not for profi 219 organization must recuse him or herself from any decision concerning 220 that entity, including any decision to contract or not to contract with the 221 entity and the administration of the contract.
+The reason for the recusa 222 must be stated in writing and filed with the Superintendent, or his or he 223 designee, and the School Board Attorney prior to or at the time of the 223 224 action requiring recusal.
+22 4 action requiring recusal.
 225 ii.
-Soliciting or accepting an Honorarium, which is related to the employee's 226 iob duties.
-"Honorarium" shall be defined consistent with Section 227 112.3149, F.S., as a payment of money or anything of value paid to the 228 employee or on his or her behalf as consideration for an oral presentation 229 or writing other than a book.
+Soliciting or accepting an Honorarium, which is related to the employee's 226 job duties.
+"Honorarium" shall be defined consistent with Section 227 112.3149, F.S., as a payment of money or anything of value paid to the 228 employee or on his or her behalf as consideration for an oral presentation 229 or writing other than a book. or writing out or triair a book.
 230 iii.
 Advertising business or professional activities on school district property 231 or use work hours, property or services to perform or promote persona 232 business or professional activities, or to campaign or raise money for any 233 candidates for political office.
+233 diffication for political office.
 234 iv.
-Participating in the review and approval of publications or materials fo 235 school district purchase by the office in which the employee is employed i 236 the employee or a member of the employee's immediate family is the 237 author/editor of or has any financial interest in the sale of such 238 publications or materials.
+Participating in the review and approval of publications or materials fo 235 school district purchase by the office in which the employee is employed in 236 the employee or a member of the employee's immediate family is the 237 author/editor of or has any financial interest in the sale of such 238 publications or materials. and to the of materials.
 239 ٧.
 Accepting outside income in any situation where a reasonable person in 240 the community would conclude that the receipt of the income would be 241 inconsistent, incompatible or in conflict with the employee's official duties 242 with the school district.
 243 vi.
 Soliciting or accepting any personal gifts, favors or benefits of more than 244 nominal value during a calendar year from any single person o 245 organization that might benefit from the employee's decision.
-This 246 provision does not apply to: (a) meals provided at an event at which the 247 employee participates in a seminar or similar activity; (b) travel expenses 248 and meals paid by a local, state, federal government agency; or (c) lawfu 249 campaign contributions.
+This 246 provision does not apply to: (a) meals provided at an event at which the 247 employee participates in a seminar or similar activity; (b) travel expenses 248 and meals paid by a local, state, federal government agency; or (c) lawfu 249 campaign contributions. - 19 ampaign commoditions.
 250 vii.
-Soliciting or accepting, directly or indirectly, any payments or other 251 benefits under circumstances that would create in the mind of a 252 reasonable person in the community the belief that such payments o 253 benefits were provided with the intent to improperly influence the 254 employee's actions.
+Soliciting or accepting, directly or indirectly, any payments or othe 251 benefits under circumstances that would create in the mind of a 252 reasonable person in the community the belief that such payments o 253 benefits were provided with the intent to improperly influence the 254 employee's actions.
 This provision does not apply to lawful campaign 255 contributions.